XpiritBV/ContainerWorkshop-Docs/Lab6-Kubernetes.md

 nginx-deployment   3/3     3            3           4m
 ```

-Confirm this by listing Pods:
+Confirm this by listing the running pods:
 ```
 kubectl get pods